 Tiger Mk III - Proposed mid-life upgrade featuring ASGARD modifications from Afghanistan Theater of Operations.

 Values are derrived from a variety of categories related to the design, overall function, and historical influence of this aircraft in aviation history.

 The overall rating takes into account over 60 individual factors related to this aircraft entry.
 The rating is out of a possible 100.

 Graph average of 150 miles-per-hour.

-Graph showcases the Eurocopter Tiger (EC665)'s operational range (on internal fuel) when compared to distances between major cities.
+Eurocopter Tiger (EC665) operational range when compared to distances between major cities.

 The "Military Factory" name and MilitaryFactory.com logo are registered ® U.S. trademarks protected by all applicable domestic and international intellectual property laws.
 All written content, illustrations, and photography are unique to this website (unless where indicated) and not for reuse/reproduction in any form.
 Material presented throughout this website is for historical and entertainment value only and should not to be construed as usable for hardware restoration, maintenance, or general operation.
 We do not sell any of the items showcased on this site.
 Please direct all other inquiries to militaryfactory AT gmail.com.